İZBAN: Service

 Passengers need to have İzmirim Kart to use İZBAN which allows for transfer between all inner-city transport options.
-Starting in 2018, passengers need to pay for the amount of km they travelled.
+Starting in 2018, passengers need to pay for the amount of kilometres they travelled.
 This was done due to the length of the line being much longer compared to other public transport options in İzmir.

 Ridership

 İZBAN is one of the busiest commuter railroads in Turkey, reaching 1,000,000,000 total passengers carried in 2024. İZBAN carried 88,650,000 passengers in 2023 making the average daily ridership is about 250,000.
 This is more than twice the size of the average daily ridership in 2013 which was about 100,000.